MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_02.md

 You can configure the Redirect URIs after deploying your application.

-You can limit the logins by using incognito mode and private browsing by logging in with different user accounts
+You can limit the logins by using incognito mode and private browsing by logging in with different user accounts.

+When you login with the user created, you will be prompt to provide more information to keep your account secure (required for MFA).
+Select the option Skip for now (14 days until this is required)
 ## Learning Resources

 [Quickstart: Sign in users in web apps using the auth code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/web-app-quickstart?pivots=devlang-aspnet-core)